Franchise Analysis · FDD Data · 2026

 It depends on whether the franchise generates mandates you wouldn't otherwise have.
 Business owners select advisors based on individual trust and sector credibility, not franchise logos — so the brand contribution to mandate sourcing is lower than in consumer franchises.
 The financial case depends on whether franchise infrastructure produces enough additional deal flow to justify the ongoing royalty against the zero-royalty independent alternative.
 For a professional with an existing sector network, the math rarely works in the franchise's favour.

 Yes.
 There is no legal or practical requirement to operate under a franchise.
 Most successful independent business brokers and M&A advisors operate without franchise affiliation.
-The Section 15(b)(13) M&A Broker Exemption provides federal-level regulatory clarity for qualifying transactions without requiring any franchise structure.
 Independent advisors keep 100% of their commissions.
-See the full regulatory guide →
+The $9,997 practice asset gives you a ready-to-operate brokerage — website, outbound system, AI valuation tools, full document stack, and 1:1 launch session — at roughly 5–20% of franchise entry cost, with zero royalties ever.

 Sunbelt uses a flat monthly administrative and technology fee ($200/month) rather than a percentage royalty — structurally better for high-income advisors than the Transworld or Murphy models.
 However, the 2026 FDD categorises the system as an "Emerging Brand" with insufficient data, contrasting sharply with historical claims of being the world's largest network.
 Investigate this discrepancy directly before committing to a Sunbelt territory.